sgtsmall/VK2BV_repeater_config/Defaults/README_FT_2D.md

     - In particular select Bank 14 APRS on VFO B for APRS.
 * In this configuration GPS is OFF by Default and Memories are set to MID (Low 3) Power.

-    > The MEMORY.dat can be stored in x:\\FT2D_MEMORY-CH\\MEMORY.dat and loaded by choosing the MEMORY CH from the SD CARD Menu.
-This will not assign the correct bank names.

     > To help find entries, switch to extended display (Hold the A/B button for several seconds).
 However this only allows 1 VFO to be active at a time.